Business Valuations

 Grouped bar chart comparing average implied multiples across gross-margin buckets, with each bucket splitting between light inventory and very heavy inventory, showing heavy inventory compressing multiples every time.
 Source: FBA Guys Valuation Database (n=8,407 successful valuations across plotted buckets)

-Why Buyers Care Even If You Are Not Selling Soon
+Why Buyers Care Before You're Selling

-First, define COGS narrowly: product cost plus the direct landed cost of getting those units into saleable inventory.
+Define COGS narrowly: product cost plus the direct landed cost of getting those units into saleable inventory.

 Everything after that is refinement.